Tanvir000Tonoy/2025/March2025.md

 [08.03.2025]
 Today My ambition is completing all the due Assignments.
 I can do the logisim assignment though the group project from mathematics will not be in my favior...

+[09.03.2025]
+Today is off day So, I can do those things accordingly :
+[x] Backup and rearrage Images and videos from Phone to SSD [] Finish watching rubi programming regarding videos [] having a simple journey alone  / in a group
+[] Making a proper shedule
+[] Appling to any food delivery services
 ```